-Frederick, CO Redesigns Website to Meet Evolving Needs of its Evolving Community
+Frederick, CO Redesigns Government Website for its Evolving Community

 According to Cindy Kamigaki, Enterprise Technology Systems (ETS) Manager at the Town of Frederick, the town’s proximity to both Fort Collins and Denver has made it an appealing home to many of its new residents.

 “We have many young families who are moving here because of the lifestyle Frederick can provide to them,” said Kamigaki.
 “Frederick is affordable, conveniently located, and we have a great school system.
 We also have citizens who have lived here their whole lives, whose parents and grandparents lived here in Frederick, and who have strong ties to our mining history.”

 The forward-thinking vision of the government leaders at Frederick, Colorado is to bridge the gap between the two demographics—the longstanding citizens and the new additions—and bring solutions that make every resident truly feel at home within the town.
 To help accomplish its evolving goals, Frederick’s website administration team turned to its civic engagement partners at CivicPlus to help it redesign its CivicEngage website and implement updates that would further meet the needs of its evolving citizen population.

 Frederick, Colorado first transitioned to CivicEngage in 2012.
 According to Kamigaki, the goal of the initial transition was to migrate to an easily manageable, and flexible website content management system (CMS), and to design a website that reflected the unique culture of Frederick.

 “Our previous website was very hard to use on the backend,” said Kamigaki.
 “And it didn’t reflect our community.
 The first time we redesigned with CivicPlus we were so happy with the style that the team brought to the graphic design of our site.
 The new site truly reflected who we are as a community.”